Karanveer82/Dhaliwal/datamining.md

 48. This model can be fit to give threshold values to determine a model's accuracy.
 49. Predictive analysis strives to leverage historical information to build graphical or mathematical models to forecast future outcomes.
 50. Overlapping with regression analysis, this data mining technique aims at supporting an unknown figure in the future based on current data on hand.
+51. Data mining ensures a company is collecting and analyzing reliable data.
+It is often a more rigid, structured process that formally identifies a problem, gathers data related to the problem, and strives to formulate a solution.